xyliatgithub/IntroInfoSec-2025/Lab4_New/readme.md

 Click upload and then choose the lab4.ipynb file you downloaded from the blackboard.
 After that, you will see the assignment instructions.

-## Adversarial Attacks Against Machine Learning Based SpamFilters (15 points)
+## Adversarial Attacks Against Machine Learning Based SpamFilters (50 points)
 The lab manual is release in Blackboard.
-The dataset needed for the
+The dataset needed for the first step, 1. loading dataset, is in this Git folder called messages.csv.
+Please download it.
+Please write all your answers and code in the lab manual you downloaded.
+You will find empty text or code block below each questions or tasks.
+You don't need to write a seperate report for this lab, but please explain your idea or steps when answering questions or coding for the tasks.
+Remember to save constantly when you are working on the lab.

 ## Submission Details